Rn-Dl/ModRealistic/readme.txt

 * The GPL v2.0 or later license. :) Use it to make something cool.
 == Installation ==
 = Upload theme via WordPress (Easy) =
-Step 1 – Navigate to Appearance > Themes.
+Step 1 ï¿½ Navigate to Appearance > Themes.
-Step 2 – Click “Add New” Click “Upload Theme”
+Step 2 ï¿½ Click ï¿½Add Newï¿½ Click ï¿½Upload Themeï¿½
-Step 3 – Click “Upload Theme”
+Step 3 ï¿½ Click ï¿½Upload Themeï¿½
-Step 4 – Click “Choose File”
+Step 4 ï¿½ Click ï¿½Choose Fileï¿½
-Step 5 – Navigate to “redwaves-free.zip” file on your computer and click “Install Now” button.
+Step 5 ï¿½ Navigate to ï¿½redwaves-free.zipï¿½ file on your computer and click ï¿½Install Nowï¿½ button.
-Step 6 – Activate the newly installed theme.
+Step 6 ï¿½ Activate the newly installed theme.
 = Upload Theme via FTP (Advanced) =
-Step 1 – Log into your hosting space via an FTP software Step 2 – Unzip the “redwaves-free.zip” file.
+Step 1 ï¿½ Log into your hosting space via an FTP software Step 2 ï¿½ Unzip the ï¿½redwaves-free.zipï¿½ file.
-Step 3 – Upload the “redwaves-free” theme folder into wp-content > themes in your wordpress installation Step 4 – Activate the newly installed theme.
+Step 3 ï¿½ Upload the ï¿½redwaves-freeï¿½ theme folder into wp-content > themes in your wordpress installation Step 4 ï¿½ Activate the newly installed theme.
 Go to Appearance > Themes and activate the installed theme.
 == Changelog ==
 = 1.2.3 - September 14 2016 =
 * Updated MDL framework to v1.2.1.